HipsterBrown/surgewp-vagrant/README.md

   * Find where it says `Site Address (URL)`.
   * Change it from `local.surgewp-skeleton.dev/wp` to `local.surgewp-skeleton.dev`
   * Don't change the section `WordPress Address (URL)`!

+### Vagrant Machine
+Visit any of the following default sites in your browser:

+  * http://local.surgewp-skeleton.dev/ for your WordPress dev site
+  * http://vvv.dev/ for a default dashboard containing several useful tools

 ### Deployment with Capistrano
 #### `config.rb`